georgian-io/GAL/Short Tutorials/Reinforcement Learning from Human Feedback (RLHF)/introduction.md

 # Reinforcement Learning from Human Feedback (RLHF)

-RLHF is one of the hottest topics of 2023 with several Large Language Models (LLMs) such as OpenAI's ChatGPT and DeepMind's Sparrow.
+RLHF is one of the hottest topics of 2023 with several Large Language Models (LLMs) including OpenAI's ChatGPT and DeepMind's Sparrow utilizing it.
 It consists of three steps that combine supervised training and reinforcement learning.

 ![RLHF Overview diagram from OpenAI's ChatGPT blogpost](images/ChatGPT_Diagram.svg "RLHF Overview") RLHF Overview from OpenAI's [ChatGPT blogpost.](https://openai.com/blog/chatgpt)